PCPATCH: software for the topological construction of multigrid relaxation methods: Computational abstractions

-To avoid excessive communication for the assembly of patches on the boundary of two parallel subdomains, we require that the mesh is decomposed with enough overlap that any patch can be constructed entirely locally.
-This is straightforward with \texttt{DMPLEX} \citep{lange2015}.
+We require that the mesh is decomposed with enough overlap such that any patch problem can be constructed entirely locally.
+This choice avoids excessive communication when assembling patches. \dmplex conveniently allows for the specification of the appropriate overlap when distributing the mesh \citep{lange2015}.
+However, this strategy implies a performance tradeoff: larger patches may give better convergence, but they cause an increase in the sizes of messages sent over the network due to increased parallel overlap.
 Currently, the user must arrange that the mesh decomposition has enough overlap for the patch specification before the application of \pcpatch.
-A future enhancement will use the patch specification to define the required overlap and automatically expand the mesh overlap as necessary using the existing overlap distribution algorithm provided by \texttt{DMPLEX}.
+A future enhancement will use the patch specification to define the required overlap and automatically expand the mesh overlap as necessary using the existing overlap distribution algorithm provided by \dmplex.

 \pcpatch offers two mechanisms for the user to configure the space decomposition.
 In the basic case, the user specifies the dimension (or codimension) of entities to iterate over and a patch construction type.
 In the more advanced case, the user provides a callback that explicitly enumerates the entities that each patch contains.
 For example, the vertex-star space decomposition of \cref{fig:hcurl-patch} is obtained by specifying a \texttt{star} construction type around dimension-0 entities (vertices). \pcpatch presently provides three pre-configured construction types: \texttt{star}, which gathers entities the topological star of the given iteration entity; \texttt{vanka}, which gathers entities in the closure of the star of the given iteration entity; and \texttt{pardecomp}, which creates a single patch per parallel subdomain containing all locally visible entities.
-The callback mechanism can implement more complex patches, such as line- and plane-smoothers for advection-dominated problems, or space decompositions induced by a particular mesh structure such as barycentric or Powell--Sabin refinement.
-This callback has access to the full \texttt{DMPLEX} object and can therefore construct arbitrary space decompositions, subject to the constraint that each patch must be local to a single parallel process.
+The callback mechanism can implement more complex patches, such as line- and plane-smoothers for advection-dominated problems, or space decompositions induced by a particular mesh structure such as Alfeld (barycentric) or Powell--Sabin refinement.
+This callback has access to the full \dmplex object and can therefore construct arbitrary space decompositions, subject to the constraint that each patch must be local to a single parallel process.